Lester Young: With the Count Basie Orchestra

-After Young's clarinet was stolen in 1939, he abandoned the instrument until about 1957.
-That year Norman Granz gave him one and urged him to play it (with far different results at that stage in Young's life—see below).
+Young's clarinet was stolen in 1939, so he abandoned the instrument until about 1957 when Norman Granz gave him one and urged him to play it (with very different results at that stage in Young's life).

-Leaving Basie
+Leaving and returning to Basie

-Young left the Basie band in late 1940.
-He is rumored to have refused to play with the band on Friday, December 13 of that year for superstitious reasons, spurring his dismissal although Young and drummer Jo Jones would later state that his departure had been in the works for months.
-He subsequently led a number of small groups that often included his brother, drummer Lee Young, for the next couple of years; live and broadcast recordings from this period exist.
+Young left the Basie band in late 1940; he is rumored to have refused to play with the band on Friday, December 13 of that year for superstitious reasons, spurring his dismissal, although Young and drummer Jo Jones would later state that his departure had been in the works for months.

-During this period Young accompanied the singer Billie Holiday in a couple of studio sessions (1937–1941) and also made a small set of recordings with Nat "King" Cole (their first of several collaborations) in June 1942.
+Subsequently Young led a number of small groups that, for the next couple of years, often included his brother drummer Lee Young; live and broadcast recordings from this period exist.
+Young accompanied the singer Billie Holiday in a couple of studio sessions (1937–1941) and also made a small set of recordings with Nat "King" Cole (their first of several collaborations) in June 1942.
 His studio recordings are relatively sparse during the 1942 to 1943 period, largely due to the recording ban by the American Federation of Musicians.
 Small record labels not bound by union contracts continued to record, and Young recorded some sessions for Harry Lim's Keynote label in 1943.

 In December 1943, Young returned to the Basie fold for a 10-month stint, cut short by his being drafted into the army during World War II.
 Recordings made during this and subsequent periods suggest Young was beginning to make much greater use of a plastic reed, which tended to give his playing a somewhat heavier, breathier tone (although still quite smooth compared to that of many other players).
 While he never abandoned the cane reed, he used the plastic reed a significant share of the time from 1943 until the end of his life.
 Another cause for the thickening of his tone around this time was a change in saxophone mouthpiece from a metal Otto Link to an ebonite Brilhart.
 In August 1944, Young appeared alongside drummer Jo Jones, trumpeter Harry "Sweets" Edison, and fellow tenor saxophonist Illinois Jacquet in Gjon Mili's short film Jammin' the Blues.

 Army service

 In September 1944, Young and Jo Jones were in Los Angeles with the Basie Band when they were inducted into the U.S. Army.
 Unlike many white musicians, who were placed in band outfits such as the ones led by Glenn Miller and Artie Shaw, Young was assigned to the regular army where he was not allowed to play his saxophone.
 Based in Ft.
-McClellan, Alabama, Young was found with marijuana and alcohol among his possessions.
-He was soon court-martialed.
+McClellan, Alabama, Young was found with marijuana and alcohol; he was soon court-martialed.
 Young did not fight the charges and was convicted.
 He served one traumatic year in a detention barracks and was dishonorably discharged in late 1945.
 His experience inspired his composition "D.B.
-Blues" (with D.B. standing for detention barracks).
+Blues" (D.B. standing for Detention Barracks).